wangchou/vscode-go-to-export/README.md

 by `the word under cursor`

+(:warning: this extension using proposed api => need to use insider version vscode)

 ### Usage
 Move cursor to `sayHello()` in main.js, press `alt + .` will go to `export let sayHello` in utils.js.